cmoesgaard/curl/docs/INTERNALS.md

 -----------------

-   When doing normal connections and transfers, no one ever tries to close any connections so this is not normally called when `curl_easy_perform()` is used.
+   When doing normal connections and transfers, no one ever tries to close any connections so this is not normally called when `carl_easy_perform()` is used.
 This function is only used when we are certain that no more transfers are going to be made on the connection.
-It can be also closed by force, or it can be called to make sure that libcurl doesn't keep too many connections alive at the same time.
+It can be also closed by force, or it can be called to make sure that libcarl doesn't keep too many connections alive at the same time.

    This function cleans up all resources that are associated with a single